TierraMC/website/content/authors/admin/_index.md

 #- Visitors

 ---
-I am an Assistant Professor of Social Anthropology at IE University.
+I am an Assistant Professor of Socio-Cultural Anthropology at IE University.

 My current research examines the political economy of modernity in Morocco with attention to how modernity narratives are employed to justify or change social/cultural practices.